Friends of Children & Youth

 Started in 2004, Friends of Children and Youth (FOCY) helps children and youths, ages 7 to 19, with at least one parent presently or formerly incarcerated, to overcome their existing circumstances, build strong foundations and be equipped to enter the next phase of their lives.

-- Be more engaged in school with lesser drop out possibility
+- Be more engaged in school and decrease the drop-out rate

 - Make better choices in relationships and lifestyle

 - Build stronger relationships with parents, teachers, and peers